 Mistakes: I do not want to be alone in this, so please make mistakes with pride.
-In order to sift through ideas, I expect you to misspell, compose sentence fragments, and ignore subject / verb agreement in early drafts.
-Focus on ideas first.
-Worry about grammar last (before submitting a final draft).
+In order to sift through ideas in early written drafts, I expect you to misspell, compose sentence fragments, and ignore subject / verb agreement.
+Worry about grammar last -- before submitting a final draft.
 Without mistakes there cannot be growth - not in this field.

-Extra Credit / The Mistake Log: To prove that I embrace making mistakes and that we are here to help one another, I have created The Mistake Log in the class portal.
+Extra Credit / The Mistake Log: To prove that I embrace making mistakes, and that we are here to help one another, I have created The Mistake Log in the class portal.
 Let's look it over together.